Brad Keselowski: 2024: Winless streak snapped

+2025: Winless

+Keselowski started the 2025 season with a 26th-place finish at the 2025 Daytona 500.
+With no wins during the regular season, he failed to make the playoffs and finished the season 20th in the points standings.

+2026

+For the 2026 season, Corey LaJoie drove the No. 6 car at the Cook Out Clash, as Keselowski injured his leg in a skiing accident in December 2025.
+Keselowski returned to the No. 6 at Daytona, where he drove the car to a top-five finish.

 Business career

 Brad Keselowski Racing

 Brad Keselowski Racing's logo.
 This sign greets visitors as they enter the team's Statesville, NC race shop.

 Keselowski formed his race team in 2007.
 The team began competing in the Truck Series in 2008.
 Keselowski drove the No. 29 Chevrolet himself and earned the team's first top-ten finish.

 In 2011 and part of 2012, Parker Kligerman drove the No. 29 Ram in the Camping World Truck Series for BKR.
 Kligerman finished eleventh in points in 2011 but was released from BKR midway through the 2012 season, being replaced by Ryan Blaney.
 Blaney drove the team to its first victory on September 15, 2012, at Iowa Speedway.

-In 2013, Keselowski was honored with the National Polish-American Sports Hall of Fame Excellence in Sports Award, in Troy, Michigan.
+In 2013, Keselowski was honored with the National Polish-American Sports Hall of Fame Excellence in Sports Award in Troy, Michigan.

 On August 17, 2017, Keselowski announced that BKR would close at the end of the 2017 season, though he remained hopeful to reopen the team in the future and turn it into a Cup Series team.
 This vision was partly realized when Keselowski purchased an ownership stake in the Cup Series team Roush Fenway Racing, turning it into Roush Fenway Keselowski Racing.

 Keselowski Advanced Manufacturing

 Established in early 2018 by Keselowski, Keselowski Advanced Manufacturing (KAM) was founded on the premise of celebrating American manufacturing, with an emphasis on additive manufacturing (also known as metal 3D printing).
 Specialties also include CNC machining, quality control through scanning capabilities, and engineering design.
-KAM's vertically integrated company model is aimed at providing end-to-end capabilities for customers from engineering to prototype, to post-processing to delivery.
+KAM's vertically integrated company model is aimed at providing end-to-end capabilities for customers from engineering to prototype, to post-processing, to delivery.
 The company held its official launch on January 24, 2019.

 In 2024, KAM announced a merger with the Florida-based manufacturing company ADDMAN.
-Keselowski remained involved by becoming a commercial advisor on ADDMAN’s board of directors.
+Keselowski remained involved by becoming a commercial advisor on ADDMAN's board of directors.

 Personal life

-Keslowski is married to Paige White, and the couple has two daughters and two sons.
+Keselowski is married to Paige White, and the couple has two daughters and two sons.